ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Navigation Animation.md

 There are two customization options:

-1. According to Android's animation pattern.
+1. According to Android's defult animation.
 2. Fragments transition provided by Beagle, that it can be customized according to your preference and design system.
 They are:

 * [**PushView**](/docs/api/actions/navigate/pushview)